Self-Healing Production Agent¶

 The causal diff — the changes in the deploy that correlate with the failure — becomes part of the fix agent's input.
 Without triage, every test flake generates a fix PR, burning tokens and review capacity.

-3. Fix Agent Dispatch¶
+3. Fix agent dispatch¶

 Scope constraints: - Fix is limited to the failing test's coverage area - No refactoring unless directly required by the fix - PR description includes the triggering eval result and the causal diff for reviewer context

-4. Circuit Breaker¶
+4. Circuit breaker¶

 Repeated fix attempts on the same regression — each failing — indicate the agent cannot self-resolve the issue.
 A circuit breaker stops dispatch after N consecutive failed attempts for a given regression identifier and escalates to a human ticket instead.